Rubrics and Example Assignments

 Tips for Integrating Essential Skills into Assignments

-- Build assignments based on the NMHED rubric dimensions.
-Each skill has multiple dimensions under it, allowing for flexibility in which two dimensions are selected.
+• Build assignments based on the NMHED rubric dimensions.
+Each skill has multiple dimensions under it, allowing for flexibility in which only two dimensions are selected by faculty for assessment.